dogweather/forkful/content/en/ruby/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means grabbing the HTML content from the internet.
-Programmers do it to parse the data, scrape information, or monitor changes programmatically.

 ## How to:
 Ruby makes downloading a web page straightforward with libraries like `net/http` and gems like `open-uri`.
 Here's how to do it using `net/http`: